 Having described the nature of the halogen light bulb, we should look at the pros and cons of halogen bulbs.

-6. Halogen lights are very good for outside lighting.
-They are more energy efficient than incandescent lights and they are brighter.
+- Halogen lights are very good for outside lighting.
+They are more energy-efficient than incandescent lights and they are brighter.
 With greater durability, you do not have to change the bulbs as often.
 Other uses recommended by light shops are recessed lighting and track lighting.

-3. Halogen lights cost quite a bit more.
-A 75 watt halogen on average produces 10% more light, but an average 75 watt incandescent light bulb runs 65 cents, while the average like wattage halogen runs $4.
-Halogens are now more expensive than CFL bulbs (compact fluorescent lamp), but less expensive than standard fluorescent bulbs.
+- Halogen lights cost quite a bit more.
+A 75-watt halogen on average produces 10% more light, but an average 75 watt incandescent light bulb runs 65 cents, while the average wattage halogen runs $4.
+Halogens are now more expensive than CFL bulbs (compact fluorescent lamps), but less expensive than standard fluorescent bulbs.

 The Effects of Contamination

-So the bottom line is be careful in placement of halogen lights, while realizing that they are less expensive than standard fluorescent lighting, but more expensive than CFL twists and incandescent light bulbs.
+So the bottom line is to be careful in the placement of halogen lights while realizing that they are less expensive than standard fluorescent lighting, but more expensive than CFL twists and incandescent light bulbs.
 They are good for specific tasks (e.g. outdoor flood lighting, work light, etc.) and can be considered "greener" than incandescent light bulbs.